 In his personal time, he thoroughly enjoys spending time with his young family.

-In her personal time, Gracie enjoys reading, swimming and bushwalking.
+In her personal time, she enjoys travelling, reading and swimming.

 Dr Yen Pham, GP Registrar